MicrosoftDocs/Virtualization-Documentation/virtualization/hyper-v-on-windows/tlfs/datatypes/hv_partition_privilege_mask.md

 } HV_PARTITION_PRIVILEGE_MASK;
  ```

-Each privilege controls access to a set of synthetic MSRs or hypercalls.
+Each privilege controls access to a set of synthetic MSRs and/or hypercalls.

 | Privilege Flag                        | Meaning                                       |
 |---------------------------------------|-----------------------------------------------|